remotion-dev/remotion/packages/docs/docs/player/preloading.md

 ## `@remotion/preload` vs. `prefetch()`

 [`prefetch()`](/docs/prefetch) is a more reliable way of ensuring the media is ready when it needs to displayed, but the asset needs to be downloaded in full for it.

+[`@remotion/preload`](/docs/preload) is preferrable if the asset is large since you don't have to wait for it finish downloading,

 <table>
   <tr>